540co/dod-president-budget-procurement-rdte-data/README.md

 - Each PDF was downloaded and the XML files attached to the PDF were extracted

-- Each XML file was parsed to pull out **procurement line items** / **rdte program elements** and each item / element was converted into individual unique JSON objects
+- Each XML file was parsed to pull out **procurement line items** / **rdte program elements** from the various exhibits and each item / element was converted into individual unique JSON objects

 - Each JSON object was uploaded to our [FedAPI](https://fedapi.com) platform to expose via an API

 - Each JSON object was converted to CSV and SQL

 - The SQL was loaded into a Amazon RDS instance

 ##Ok, that was boring - can't I just have the data?